lavabit/magma/docs/magma-build.md

 ## Build the magmad executable

 Run Eclipse.
 Right click the `magma` project.
 Select `Build Configurations`, `Build Selected...`.
 Select the `.debug` configuration, verify that both the `Clean selected configurations` and `Build selected configurations` are checked and click `Ok`.
-Builing this configuration takes ~1 minute to complete.
+Building this configuration takes ~1 minute to complete.
 Upon completion the `Console`	 tab will report:

 	...
-	Finished buildling target: magmad
+	Finished building target: magmad

 ## Build the libmagma.a library

 The `libmagma.a` static library is used by the tests maintained in the `magma.check` project's testing framework.
 Right click the `magma` project.
 Select `Build Configurations`, `Build Selected...`.
+Deselect the `.debug` configuration.
 Select the `.check` configuration, verify both the `Clean selected configurations` and `Build selected configurations` are checked and click `Ok`.
 This configuration takes ~1 minute to complete.
 Upon completion the `Console` tab will report:

 	...
-	Finished buildling target: libmagma.a
+	Finished building target: libmagma.a

 ## Compile the check tests

 Right click the `magma.check` project.
 Select `Build Configurations`, `Build Selected...`.
 Verify the `.check` configuration is selected.
 Verify both the `Clean selected configurations` and `Build selected configurations` are checked and click `Ok`.
 This configuration takes ~10 seconds to complete.
 Upon completion the `Console` tab should report:

 	...
-	Finished buildling target: magmad.check
+	Finished building target: magmad.check

 ## Run the check tests